 When you go to the office to enroll in Pasco’s Pride DUI school, bring your DUI citation, police report or arrest affidavit, any court order requiring attendance at DUI school, and a valid form of identification.

-The cost to enroll in DUI School is $272 for Level I and $412.00 for Level II.
+Enrolling in DUI School costs $272 for Level I and $412.00 for Level II.
 The DUI school accepts the following forms of payment: VISA, MasterCard, check, or money order.
 If you enroll online, you will pay an additional $7.00 convenience fee for online enrollment.

-Enroll in Pride DUI School in New Port Richey - If you live or work in Pasco County, then you can attend DUI school with a company called Pride Integrated Services, Inc. The company has an office on the west side of the county near New Port Richey with classes in Zephyrhills and Dade City.
-Visit their website to find Pride DUI School reviews or register for DUI school online and find out more about the DUI treatment requirements after an evaluation.
-Find out more about what to expect in Level I or Level II DUI school in Pasco County, FL.
+Enroll in Pride DUI School in New Port Richey – If you live or work in Pasco County, you can attend DUI school with Pride Integrated Services, Inc. The company has an office on the county’s west side near New Port Richey, with classes in Zephyrhills and Dade City.
+Visit their website to find Pride DUI School reviews or register for DUI school online.
+Learn more about the DUI treatment requirements after evaluation for Level I or Level II DUI school in Pasco County, FL.

-MADD Victim Impact Panel for Pasco - For DUI cases in Pasco County, FL, the victim impact panel meets once each month on a Wednesday in the New Port Richey Courthouse located at 7530 Little Road, New Port Richey, FL 34654, in Courtroom 1A.
-To attend the panel, you must report to Courtroom 1A by 6:30 pm.
-Sessions begin at 7:00 pm.
-The upcoming dates for the VIP in 2018 are on Wednesday, August 8, September 12, October 10, November 14, and December 12.
+MADD Victim Impact Panel for Pasco – For DUI cases in Pasco County, FL, the victim impact panel meets once each month on a Wednesday in the New Port Richey Courthouse located at 7530 Little Road, New Port Richey, FL 34654, in Courtroom 1A.
+You must report to Courtroom 1A by 6:30 p.m. to attend the panel.
+Sessions begin at 7:00 p.m.
+The upcoming dates for the VIP in 2018 are Wednesday, August 8, September 12, October 10, November 14, and December 12.
 You must bring a picture ID and a $50 money order to the session.

 This article was last updated on Friday, September 29, 2023.